CharlieMurph/CharlieMurph.github.io/majorproject/proposal.md

 # **Proposal**

-I want to build a project that allows 2 people to play "Stratego"
+I want to build a project that allows someone to play "1942" fighter game

 #### **Need to have list:**
-- Functional map that is traversable
-- Different players with basic models
-- Different players have special movement capabilities
+- smooth airplane movement
-- Players can initially place all Different players within their territory
-- Players can move, battle, die and win/lose game
+- 2 version's of enemies
+- score
+- life count
+-
 #### **Nice to have list:**
-- More complex player models
-- Easy to play game
+- 2 types of weapons
+- death sequence
+- life bar
-- Main Menu
+- enemy explosion
-- Pre-game instructions
+- textured background
-- AI
+- powerups